hashicorp/consul/website/source/api/agent/service.html.md

 sending updates about its local services to the servers to keep the global catalog in sync.

+For "connect-proxy" kind services, the `service:write` ACL for the `ProxyDestination` value is also required to register the service.

 | Method | Path                         | Produces                   |
 | ------ | ---------------------------- | -------------------------- |
 | `PUT`  | `/agent/service/register`    | `application/json`         |